-The school has effective procedures in place to ensure a smooth transition between primary and secondary school: Every year there is an open day for prospective students in Year 5 and their parents/carers.
+St Ambrose has effective procedures in place to ensure a smooth transition from primary school.
+Every year there is an open day for prospective students in Year 5 and their parents/carers.
 Year 6 students who are offered a place at St Ambrose are invited to attend an induction day during the summer term where they spend a day with their form group and form tutor.
+Students with an identified special educational need can access additional sessions in the school building to get used to the acoustics / layout etc if necessary.

-The school ensures that all students are supported to make the right choices regarding the next phase of their education by form tutors, tutors, and House Leaders or higher education co-ordinators.
+St Ambrose ensures that all Y11 students are supported to make the right choices regarding the next phase of their education by Heads of Year, Form Tutors and bespoke Careers advice.

-Under the 0-25 SEND Code of Practice, SEN support is being introduced into FE colleges and sixth forms.
-This means that where a student post-16 has a learning difficulty or disability that calls for special educational provision, the school will make reasonable adjustments to put appropriate support in place.
+Under the 0-25 SEND Code of Practice, SEN Support is a fundamental part of the SEN Offer from FE colleges and school sixth forms.
+This means that where a student joining St Ambrose post-16 has a learning difficulty or disability that calls for special educational provision, the SENDCo will make reasonable adjustments to put appropriate support in place.
 Any students with SEND will be invited to participate in discussions about their aspirations, their needs and the support they think will help them best.
 Support will be kept under review and will draw upon expertise within and beyond the school where needed.